Matthew Atlantic

 - loss of natural seascape and coastline

-- negative impact to the Matthew Atlantic dive site.
-The location of the proposed fish farm is immediately next to the Matthew Atlantic site.
-Fish waste and other debris from the sea cages will discourage the marine life growth on the wreck.
-And fish waste will undoubtedly reduce water clarity.
+- the Matthew Atlantic dive site.
+An open cage fish farm near the Matthew Atlantic dive site means fish waste settling around the dive site.
+Fish waste and other debris from the sea cages would discourage marine life growth on the wreck.
+Fish waste undoubtedly reduces water clarity.
 Murky waters are not what recreational divers are looking for.

 Conclusion